jprili/jprili/README.md

 Hello,

 It is me, James.
 I'm a Physics undergrad studying at UBC.
-Soon, I will be working as an RF Automation Engineer at NETGEAR.
+Currently working as an RF Automation Engineer at NETGEAR.

 Thank you for visiting my profile.